 Keep shoes under your desk

 Shoes are bulky things which can take up precious space in your backpack or panniers.
 Having a pair or two at work keeps the load lighter.
-I typically have a pair of black and brown heels and some walking shoes (for lunchtime walks) under mine.
+I typically would keep a pair of black or brown heels and some walking shoes (for lunchtime walks) under mine.

-Unfortunately there aren’t really any stylish options when it comes to helmets, but when it comes to safety they are a no brainer.
+Helmets may not always be the most stylish of accessories, but when it comes to safety they are a no brainer.
 Perhaps not so essential in really cycle friendly countries with more bikes than cars, in most countries cars outnumber bikes in a big way.
 Your brains are important so keep them protected.

 Do you cycle to work?